 - Try to keep your descriptions keyword rich, but also make sure they are engaging and interesting to read.

-Your Google My Business description is one of the most critical pieces of your listing.
+Your Google My Business description is one of the most important pieces of your listing.

 Google My Business Reviews